-When your dog meets the creature in it's lair and runs it out, drags it out or (more commonly) stays with it until you to dig to the location you won't need anyone [else] to tell you that you have a very special dog!
+When your dog meets the beast in it's lair and runs it out, drags it out or (more commonly) stays with it until you dig to the location you won't need anyone [else] to tell you that you have a very special dog!

 Important Notes: Folks, if you let your dog enter a hole that some animal might be occupying you should be aware of some very serious facts about what might be getting ready to happen.